Gmac4247/Gmac4247/README.md

 Gmac4247/Gmac4247 is providing the best established and most accurate functional frameworkto calculate area and volume using the 3D coordinate system.
 --->

+The ratios are in the shapes; one just has to write them down algebraically.

 The constant relationship between a circle's circumference and its diameter has captivated mathematicians for millennia.
 While its approximate value of 3.14159…, commonly denoted by the Greek letter π, is widely recognized today, the historical development of this concept is less understood.
 Ancient civilizations, such as the Babylonians and Egyptians, grappled with this geometric challenge, employing various methods to approximate this ratio.
 The Greek mathematician Archimedes is credited with refining these approximations through the method of inscribed and circumscribed polygons.
 His approach was that the ratio between the perimeter and the diameter can be approximated as 22/7, which relies on comparing the circumference to the perimeter of an in-, or circumscribed polygon, which can be divided into triangles.
 The ratio between the triangles' legs and the hypotenuse can be measured linearly.